johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 I recommend saving these settings as presets so you can conveniently switch between them (loading a filter preset won't restart the emulated machine).
-The quick'n'easy way is to download [my preset pack](files/WinUAE-Commodore-1084S-ShaderPack-v2.zip), load the configs (I've included one for every scaler setting) and then create filter presets for each.
+The quick & easy way is to download [my preset pack](files/WinUAE-Commodore-1084S-ShaderPack-v2.zip), load the configs (I've included one for every scaler setting) and then create filter presets for each.
 Filter presets don't get saved as files in the config folder (probably